-Learn how to configure a connection to Azure Active Directory (AD) via SAML
+Learn how to configure a connection to Azure AD via SAML.

 Each SSO Identity Provider requires specific information to create and configure a new Connection.
 And often, the information required to create a Connection will differ by Identity Provider.

 To create a Azure AD SAML Connection, you’ll need the Identity Provider Metadata URL that is available from your Enterprise customer’s Azure AD instance.

 The ACS URL is the location an Identity Provider redirects its authentication response to.
 In Azure AD’s case, it needs to be set by the Enterprise when configuring your application in their Azure AD instance.

 Specifically, the ACS URL will need to be set as the “Reply URL (Assertion Consumer Service URL)” in the “Basic SAML Configuration” step of the Azure AD “Set up Single Sign-On with SAML” wizard: